 Annual Request for Proposals

-Our Request for Proposals (Notice of Funding Opportunity) for US Fiscal Year 2024 is now open.
-The deadline for submitting an application is September 30, 2023.
-Information on how to apply can be found in this .pdf document or at grants.gov.
+The SDJV Request for Proposals (Notice of Funding Opportunity) for US Fiscal Year 2025 is now open.
+Application information can be found on grants.gov and in this .pdf document.

 Contact Kate Martin, US SDJV Coordinator, at with questions about the application process, budget template, or SDJV priorities.